vertexproject/synapse/docs/synapse/userguides/design_forms_vs_tags.rst

 **object** (an email address) with **how the object is used**.
 The "how" is apparent in other parts of the data model (e.g., when used as an email sender, the email address will be present in the ``:from`` property of an ``inet:email:message``).

-We also recommend desiging forms broadly - this may require some out-of-the-box thinking to consider how the form may apply to other fields, disciplines, or even locales ("how something works" in the United States may be different from how it works in Argentina or Malaysia).
+We also recommend designing forms broadly - this may require some out-of-the-box thinking to consider how the form may apply to other fields, disciplines, or even locales ("how something works" in the United States may be different from how it works in Argentina or Malaysia).